-She sat in the window seat watching the countryside fly by.
-It wasn’t yet winter but the window fogged up with her breath as she leaned closer to get a better view.
+She sat by the window seat watching the countryside fly by.
+It wasn’t yet winter but the window fogged up with her breath as she leaned closer to get a better view of the landscape flying by.
 The exchange on WhatsApp was playing on her mind.

 She had jerked awake, her fingers suddenly cold, stunned, the smoke from the diesel obscuring his face as he turned and walked away.
 She had sobbed her way home, stopping at the crude wash area at the bus stop to splash water and affix a smile to her face.

 She had remained friends all right, meeting him on her occasional work trips.
 She had invited him for lunch at the drive-in, handed him her wedding invitation and made small talk even as she hoped against hope that he would say something.
 He had looked the card over, reached for a hug and made a joke about not being able to hug her once she was married.
 She had demurred, muttering something about nothing changing because she was getting married.
 They had parted pleasantly.
 He was out of the country when she wed, sending a gift through a mutual friend.

 She received an email invite for his wedding a few years later and replied with best wishes.
 They wished each other on birthdays and congratulated each other when their children were born.
 She kept up with his changing profile pictures and knew he had a paunch now.

 The train pulled into the city and she found him where he said he would be waiting.
 They stood looking at each other critically and walked toward the restaurant as if they were still the people they were, instead of ghosts from the haunted past.